“I know I should be doing more on LinkedIn but I don’t know what to do first.”

 Contributed by a colleague or customer, a recommendation can bring a valuable outside perspective to your profile.
 Go for a minimum of three recommendations, and try to be sure they reflect the achievements and skills for which you want to be recognized.
 At the same time, hand out a few recommendations of your own to deserving colleagues.

 If you want others to engage with you on LinkedIn, you need to engage with the platform.
 The best way to do this?
-Post, post, post.
-Regular updates can serve a variety of functions.
+Post something on a regular basis.
+Can you do a post or two a week?

-Regular posts let your connections know what’s going on with you.
-It’s simple, and it’s important.
-By posting regularly, you’ll keep your name in front of connections.
+Regular posts let your connections know what’s going on with you and you’ll keep your name in front of connections.
 You’ll generate opportunities for conversations on topics both mundane and critical to your business.
 You’ll show your connections that you’re making things happen!

 Whether you’re building your LinkedIn for the first time or (more likely) revamping your existing profile, start by crossing these five things off your list.
 They will give you a solid foundation on which to build effective communications with the people you most want to reach.